 After you submit your top three topic preferences and the instructor creates groups, your tasks are to:

-1. Attend the Library class session on October 31 to familiarize yourself with research resources on this topic.
+1. Attend the Library class session to familiarize yourself with research resources on this topic.

-2. Meet with your group at least three times between October 31 and November 10, to organize your research and report and discuss findings.
+2. Meet with your group at least three times, to organize your research and report and discuss findings.
 Conduct your own part of the research, as agreed among your group members.
 One meeting should be devoted to practicing your presentation.

 3. Assemble a bibliography of the sources you used and print a copy for the instructor, to turn in on your presentation day.

-4. Make an in-class presentation on your findings on November 14 or 16.
+4. Make an in-class presentation on your findings.
 In the presentation you must share evidence from at least four primary sources to support your analysis.
 All members of your group must participate in the presentation, which should be 8 to 10 minutes long.
 You may choose to present your sources in a Power Point or similar program if you wish but that is not required.

 NOTE: Some sources will be in digital format.
 Each group should explore at least a few print sources, as well; we will discuss the advantages of each format.
 In researching print materials, you may be using archival sources that are fragile and cannot be reproduced.
 Be prepared to present a transcript or excerpt based on your notes.
 Please treat all archival materials—including catalogues, etc., that are shelved in the main collection, with the utmost care.